PlayStation Portable (PSP) Architecture

 Notice the two holes surrounding the mini USB port to hold an accessory.

-Examples of commercialised accessories include:
+Examples of commercialised accessories included:

 Home console connectivity

 After the release of the PlayStation 3, a new feature appeared on the PSP: Remote Play.
-Using a WiFi connection, the PS3 could be remotely controlled from the PSP.
+Using a Wi-Fi connection, the PS3 could be remotely controlled from the PSP.

 Operating System